SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ### (special 'name 'args '+body): Make special form.

-Special forms are functions that take their arguments unevaluated, e.g. QUASIQUOTE and MACRO.
+Special forms are functions that take their arguments unevaluated, e.g. QUASIQUOTE and MACRO, so you don't have to quote arguments of that function manually.

 ### (var 'name init): Define permanent, named variable.